Wondering where to find the “best coffee NYC” or are you constantly googling, “best coffee shops NYC”?

 And while people were nice, they weren’t AS friendly as the Aussies working at Little Collins.

 Quite the contrary actually.
 Tea?
 Good!
 Avocado-smash toast?
 Good!
 Bathroom?
 A little weird because it’s in the church next door but nice.

 One Thing Though:

-***Located right down the street from the MET.
-So a great alternative to the insanely expensive cafeteria that serves surprisingly good food in the basement of this iconic museum.
+***This NYC coffee shop is located right down the street from the MET (get your tickets online here).
+So a great alternative to the insanely expensive cafeteria.***

 15. Prologue Coffee Room (Chinatown)